damiendart/robotinaponcho/src/yassg/projects/index.md

 :   The source code to my personal site (you’re on it now).

 **[setup][]**
-:   A bunch of (mostly) Ansible stuff I use to set up various things.
+:   A bunch of (mostly) Ansible stuff for provisioning and maintaining
+    various machines and things, including personal and work development environments, and a couple of servers for hosting small websites.

 **[snippets][]**
 :   A repository of code and text snippets.